promanenko/gigaspaces-sbp-jekyll/dotnet-session-store.markdown

 With this demo we will have multiple data grids deployed simulating multi-geo/region deployment replicating IIS HTTP session across different sites.
 These sites can be configured running in Active-Active mode or Active-Passive mode to address Disaster Recovery requirements.

 #### Step 1
-Follow the steps described in this document to deploy a multi data grid cluster setup:  (http://docs.gigaspaces.com/sbp/wan-based-deployment.html)
+Follow the steps described in [this document]((http://docs.gigaspaces.com/sbp/wan-based-deployment.html)) to deploy a multi data grid cluster setup.

 Shutdown the `gs-agent` and also the `gs-webgui` if these are already running.